scotsun/scotsun/README.md

 ### Hi there 👋, I'm Scott

 - 🔭 I’m currently a PhD student in Biostat @ Duke University
-- 🤔 My research interests include: missing data, variational inference, deep generative model
+- 🤔 My research interests include: missing data, variational inference, & electronic health records

 <!--
 **scotsun/scotsun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.